 As a Partner at Table Ten Films, she worked alongside Paul Marcarelli to produce the feature films The Green (starring Julia Ormond, Jason Butler Harner, Cheyenne Jackson, Illeana Douglas) and Clutter (starring Carol Kane, Natasha Lyonne, Joshua Leonard, Halley Feiffer, Maria Dizzia and Kathy Najimy).
 Both films are available for rental or purchase on all major online streaming platforms.
 Molly is the producer of the short films, Lovesick (sold to Mini Movie International, Paris, France), Love Is Hell and All Night which were screened at film festivals domestically and abroad.
 Molly has worked in the story department at both Disney/Buena Vista and the Disney Channel.
 Molly is currently in development on a feature film with writer Cori Thomas (When January Feels Like Summer/EST) and Drama Desk nominee Sarah Nina Hayon.

-Molly has taught her self designed curriculum at Harvard University, and has been a Lecturer and Guest Speaker at Columbia University, Bates College and NYU’s Atlantic Theater School, as well as on panels and at conferences nationwide.
-She developed the BFA Film production curriculum for LA's Relativity School.
+As a Guest Lecturer at Harvard, Molly taught her course “Producing New Work for the American Stage”, and she’s been a frequent Lecturer and Guest Speaker at Columbia University, and NYU’s Atlantic Theater School, as well as on panels and at conferences nationwide.
+Molly designed the BFA Film Production curriculum for LA's Relativity School.

-Molly holds a BA from the New School, and an MFA in Film Production from Columbia University (where she was a recipient of the prestigious annual Arthur Krim Memorial Award).
+Molly holds a BA from the New School, and an MFA in Film Production from Columbia University.